successaje/Synapse-Network/README.md

 - Orders have deadline-based timeouts
 - Challenge period for delivery verification (24 hours)
 - Reputation system tracks agent performance
+- Trust scores between agents prevent malicious interactions
+- Address validation prevents ENS resolution errors

+## 🐛 Troubleshooting

+### "ENS name used for a contract target must be correctly configured"

+This error occurs when contract addresses are not set in environment variables.
+Make sure you have a `.env.local` file with all required contract addresses (see Environment Setup above).

+### Contract interaction fails

+1. Check that you're connected to Somnia Testnet (Chain ID: 50312)
+2. Verify you have sufficient STT tokens (get from faucet)
+3. Ensure contract addresses in `.env.local` match deployed contracts
+4. Check browser console for detailed error messages

+### ABIs not found

+Run the ABI regeneration command (see Development section above) after compiling contracts.

 ## 📝 License